 WARNING! – RACCOONS ARE A RABIES VECTOR SPECIES.
 RABIES HAS ENTERED THE STATE OF COLORADO.
 Do not touch a raccoon until you have spoken with a rehabilitator.
+If you are bitten or scratched, call your local health department for further instructions.

 DO NOT ALLOW PETS OR CHILDREN TO MAKE CONTACT OF ANY SORT.
 CALL GREENWOOD WILDLIFE at (303) 823-8455.